alan-conway/Reversi/README.md

 I started out writing the tests in this project using only xUnit and Moq, both of which I highly recommend.
 I've now also started to make use of AutoFixture, which is also excellent
 I've made frequent use of xUnit's support of _parameterised_ tests through its `[Theory] [InlineData(..)]` attributes - this is an easy way to reuse tests to check multiple scenarios without having to repeat any code.

 AutoFixture helps to simplify constructing objects to test through its auto mocking container feature.
 Previously I was using my own builder pattern to handle creating differently constructed instances of my GameEngine class, but now I'm able to define what I need and let AutoFixture worry about mocking everything else and creating the objects.
+I've written more about AutoFixture on my blog and you can [read more about it here](https://alan-conway.github.io/posts/autofixture-and-automocking.html)

 xUnit allows me to use the `async` keyword in test method signatures, which is great when I need to `await` the result of a `Task`.
 Here is an example of such a test to demonstrate: